Dense breast tissue: What it means to have dense breasts

 The radiologist who analyzes your mammogram determines the ratio of nondense tissue to dense tissue and assigns a level of breast density.

-Levels of density are described using results reporting system called BI-RADS.
+Levels of density are described using a results reporting system called Breast Imaging Reporting and Data System (BI-RADS).
+The levels of density are often recorded in your mammogram report using letters.
 The levels of density are:

-- Almost entirely fatty indicates that the breasts are almost entirely composed of fat.
-About 1 in 10 women have this result.
+- A: Almost entirely fatty indicates that the breasts are almost entirely composed of fat.
+About 1 in 10 women has this result.

-- Extremely dense indicates that nearly all of the breast tissue is dense.
-About 1 in 10 women have this result.
+- D: Extremely dense indicates that nearly all of the breast tissue is dense.
+About 1 in 10 women has this result.

-In general, a woman whose breasts are classified as heterogeneously dense or extremely dense is considered to have dense breasts.
-About half of women undergoing mammogram testing have dense breasts.
+In general, women with breasts that are classified as heterogeneously dense or extremely dense are considered to have dense breasts.
+About half of women undergoing mammograms have dense breasts.